CodeChron/fullstack-js-with-meteor-react-docs/add_an_app_header.md

 ![page-title-added](https://cloud.githubusercontent.com/assets/819213/15806827/91043486-2b1a-11e6-833f-27a6d79105b5.png)

 ## Add AppHeader Styling
 Next, let's add styling to the app header.
 First, let's add the following styles.

+Here, we're using flexbox for the layout.

 Next, add the appropriate classes to the component to apply the styling.